 DRIVE: Drive-Cycle Rapid Investigation, Visualization, and Evaluation Analysis Tool

-The Drive-Cycle Rapid Investigation, Visualization, and Evaluation (DRIVE) analysis tool produces representative, testable drive cycles at record speed from large amounts of vehicle data gathered via onboard logging devices.
+The Drive-Cycle Rapid Investigation, Visualization, and Evaluation (DRIVE) analysis tool produces representative drive cycles at record speed from large amounts of vehicle data gathered via onboard logging devices.
 Developed by NREL, DRIVE uses GPS and controller area network data to characterize vehicle operation and produce custom vehicle drive cycles based on real-world activity, analyzing thousands of hours of data in a matter of minutes.

 From Raw Data to Custom Drive Cycles

 DRIVE quickly filters large sets of raw data, removing erroneous data points and repairing missing data sections before performing analyses covering 168 unique vehicle drive cycle metrics.
 Upon filtration and analysis, the tool generates custom representative drive cycles from "ideal" sections of filtered data using specialized statistical clustering methods.
-The duration of these representative drive cycles, which aim to match the fuel economy and performance characteristics of the source data, can be specified via user-defined time limits, allowing for a wider range of testing and modeling applications.
+The duration of these representative drive cycles, which aim to match the fuel economy and performance characteristics of the source data, can be specified via user-defined time limits, allowing for a wider range of evaluation and modeling applications.

 Analysis and Comparisons